This blog is about mainly local people, interesting places, agriculture and life or events in the countryside.

 I chose this position here because people living in this area are very nice and it’s not so far from my home, Tokyo and the task is pretty flexible and it would be nice to run my own guesthouse.

-Why do I run my own guest house is to make a space where everyone can feel safe and equity.
-And in its common space, locals and people from other countries will communicate with mutual respect.
+Why do I run my own guest house ?
+It’s to make a safe space where everyone can feel comfortable and equal.
+Within its common space, locals and people from other countries will communicate with mutual respect.

 Age, nationality or religion doesn’t matter.
-People will be laughing and learning a different culture and enjoying spending their own time.
+People will be laughing and alongside learning a different culture, will enjoying spending their own time.

-In addition, I want you to feel like another hometown here.
+In addition, I would like you to feel as if you’re in a home from home here.

 Let me talk about my experience in Germany.

-I’ve lived in Augsburg, Germany for 2 years.
+I lived in Augsburg, Germany for 2 years.
 There are some reasons why I decided to live there.
 First of all, I wanted to feel the European culture.
-I visited and lived in other countries but I’d never lived in Europ at that time.
+I visited and lived in other countries but I’d never lived in Europe at that time.
 So I wanted to live there to see and feel the uniqueness.
-Second, I was interested in local currency systems like Chiemgauer and other interesting things such as dialogue in the dark and Waldorf school.
+Secondly, I was interested in local currency systems like Chiemgauer and other interesting things such as dialogue in the dark and Waldorf school.

 Finally, I wanted to pursue “what is the abundance of life to me?”

-I know it was pretty stupid.
-I didn’t have specific plans to do something I just wanted to seek something that I need.
+I know it was perhaps a little silly.
+I didn’t have specific plans to do something I just wanted to seek something that I needed.

 Coincidentally, I met a lot of amazing people and interesting places.
 One of them was the Grand Hotel Cosmopolis.
 I joined them and worked as a volunteer.
 One of my friends that I met there told me “I want you to feel here like a second home.”